By Stephen Rodgers, LCSW EMDRIA Approved Consultant

 Will I have to talk about my childhood?

-No. You drive what we work on, and you can build a stronger anxiety toolkit without ever dissecting your childhood.
+No. You drive what we work on, and you can build a stronger anxiety toolkit without dissecting your childhood.
 Some men find that anxiety connects back to old patterns and choose to look there.
-Others do not, and we make real progress without it.
+Others do not, and they still make real progress.

-You set the direction, your therapist follows your lead.
+You set the direction.
 Your first session is the place to decide what we touch and what we do not.

 Last Step